dconeybe/wasmdemo/README.md

 * ninja build tool.
 * clang and llvm with wasm32 support
 * wasi-sdk sysroot
+* wasmtime

-Cmake and Ninja can be installed in many ways.
-On macOS and Linux, I just use homebrew (i.e. `brew install cmake ninja`).
-It can also be installed using Python's package manager (i.e. `pip install cmake ninja`).
+cmake, ninja, and wasmtime can be installed in many ways.
+On macOS and Linux, I just use homebrew (i.e. `brew install cmake ninja wasmtime`). cmake and ninja can also be installed using Python's package manager (i.e. `pip install cmake ninja`).

 Operating Systems like macOS and Ubuntu often don't ship with a clang that includes wasm32 support.
 So you set up a clang that _does_ have wasm32 support.